Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 ## Day_8

-> **Dear Baby~** This is my eighth blog.It is for you.
+> **Dear Baby~** This is my eighth blog.
+It is for you.

-You are an enduring light in the bottom of my heart.You are the one.
-Good night my darling~
+You are an enduring light in the bottom of my heart.You are the one. <br>Good night my darling~

 ---
 <p id = "Day_9"></p>